someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 total unmatched: 0
 ```

 You want to see details?
-Let us get the information that has been collected about a Kubernetes service with name `resotocore`:
+Let's retrieve the information that has been collected about a Kubernetes service with name `resotocore`:

 ```yaml
 > search is(kubernetes_service) and name~resotocore | dump